arduino/library-registry/FAQ.md

 - [ ] The `name` property in library.properties must not have changed from the value it had when the library was submitted.
 If you must change the library name, see [this](#how-can-i-change-my-librarys-name).
 - [ ] The `version` property in library.properties must not be the same as it was in a tag previously added to the Library Manager index.

-### Sorry, I did something wrong!
+### I did something wrong!
 How can I change or unpublish an already published library?

 In order to change contents of an already published library version, you can recreate its related tag.